Bohemia (rapper): Early and personal life

-Bohemia was born on 15 October 1979 to a Punjabi Christian family in Karachi, Sindh and received his education in Peshawar, Khyber Pakhtunkhwa.
+Bohemia was born on 15 October 1979 in Karachi, Sindh, to a Punjabi Christian family originally from Lahore, Punjab.
+He was raised and educated in Peshawar, Khyber Pakhtunkhwa.
 At the age of 13, he moved to the United States with his family.
 Bohemia married Sunny David on 13 June 2017 in a small ceremony in the Bay Area of San Francisco, California.

 Career

 In early 2000, he moved to join his cousin in Oakland who was working at a West Oakland recording studio and introduced him to a young hip-hop producer called Sha One (Seth Agress).
 Discovering that they both shared a deep interest in music, they made plans to form their own record label, which they subsequently called "The Outfit Entertainment".
 After Sha heard Bohemia reciting something he had written in Punjabi he asked him to rap it over one of his beats.
 Over the next few months, he wrote a library of lyrics.
-This would become the arsenal for his debut album Vich Pardesan De (In The Foreign Land) – an autobiographical story of his life as a Desi youngster adapting to the streets of America, which he and Sha One produced together.
+This would become the arsenal for his debut album Vich Pardesan De – an autobiographical story of his life as a Desi youngster adapting to the streets of America, which he and Sha One produced together.
 Their first single "Sha Te Ra" was released as a music video, but the song itself was not included on Vich Pardesan De.

-His following sophomore album, Pesa Nasha Pyar [Money, Intoxication, Love] became the first full-length Punjabi rap album to be released by a major label.
+His following sophomore album, Pesa Nasha Pyar became the first full-length Punjabi rap album to be released by a major label.
 It was recorded and produced by Sha One and Bohemia in their downtown Oakland studio.
-After nearly two years of perfecting their sound and style, a seamless fusion of Bohemia's Punjabi vocals, and Sha One's English hooks, the album was finally released.
-The album also featured veteran American rapper Snoop Dogg, which marked the first international hip hop collaboration in the Desi hip-hop scene.
+After nearly two years of perfecting their sound and style, the album was finally released.
+The album also featured veteran American rapper Snoop Dogg, which marked the first international hip hop collaboration in the desi hip-hop scene.
 He subsequently signed a multi-record deal with music label Universal Music Group.
 In 2006, Pesa Nasha Pyar was on the Top 10 downloads of Maxim, and No. 3 on Planet M chart India.
 Around the same time, his first album Vich Pardesan De got nominated in BBC UK top ten albums.
 Da Rap Star, his third album, received four nominations at the UK Asian Music Awards and PTC Punjabi music awards.
 It also remained at No. 1 on Planet M chart for several weeks.